-This book is full of interesting, practical and sometimes surprising insights on the development of girls.
-McMinn covers everything from family relationships to body image to sexuality.
+This book is full of interesting, practical and sometimes surprising insights on everything from family relationships to body image to sexuality.
 My oldest daughter is 6, so I read the very interesting chapter on romantic relationships with fear and trembling for that far-off season.
 Strong fathers are incredibly important to young women, and there is a special father-daughter chapter by the author’s husband, psychotherapist Mark McMinn.

 It’s not easy to be a strong woman, or to grow a strong daughter.
 Parenting is a messy process.
 But if our girls are going to become all they’re meant to be, it’s up to strong women to show them the way.